Quadratic Formula

 Sometimes the quadratic equation does not intersect with the -axis as is the case with the quadratic equation below.
 When this happens, applying the quadratic formula will result in a negative number as input to the square root operator.

-Applying the quadratic formula to this equation gives the following expression.
-Observe the square-root expression highlighted in red.
+For example, applying the quadratic formula to this equation gives the following expression.

 Divide by Zero